se2p/perfumator/README.md

 For huge projects, `detect` might cause an `OutOfMemoryError` (OOM), because it holds all detections in memory to return them, while `detectAndSerialize` allows specification of a batch-size, after which the current list of detections in memory is flushed to the output directory, to avoid OOMs.

-Both methods take a path to the source file/directory to analyse and a Varargs list of Paths of dependencies as their parameters, with `detectAndSerialize` additionally requiring arguments that specify the output format/configuration.

 **Note** that if the directory to analyse follows a Maven/Gradle project structure (has sources in `src/main/java`, resources in `src/main/resources`, and equivalent directories for the unit tests), then all Java source files that are